TimelyCo/Big-Integer-Arithmetic-Library/README.md

 # Big-Integer-Arithmetic-Library
- C library for performing arithmetic operations on arbitrarily large integers, filling a gap in the standard C library’s capabilities.
+ C++ library for performing arithmetic operations on arbitrarily large integers, filling a gap in the standard C++ library’s capabilities.